DuffsDevice/tiny-parser/README.md

 # tiny-parser
 [![Licence](https://img.shields.io/badge/licence-BSD--3-e20000.svg)](https://github.com/DuffsDevice/tiny-parser/blob/master/LICENCE)

-tiny-parser is a python library enabling you to write arbitrary use-case specific parsers within a couple of minutes.
+tiny-parser enables you to **write arbitrary use-case specific parsers within minutes**.

-It comes with a collection of language defintions, that I started to write.
+It ships with a collection of predefined language defintions I started to write.

 ## Example: Parsing JSON
 In this example, the goal would be to write a parser that can read a json file and convert it into the corresponding python object.